 Placenta in front can affect a pregnancy in a few ways:

 - Listening to fetal heart sounds can be more difficult because the placenta dampens the sound, so it can require a more meticulous approach.

 - Performing amniocentesis (a prenatal test) might be more complicated.

 Studies show that an anterior placenta isn’t associated with an increased risk of pregnancy complications like hypertension, gestational diabetes, or placental abruption.

 Anterior placenta baby movement

-A placenta in front of the baby serves as cushioning between the growing baby and the mother’s abdomen so that the feel of a baby’s movement can be muted or even nonexistent.
-Many women with an anterior placenta are still able to feel their baby kick or move, just not as strongly as in pregnancies with a posterior placenta.
-Pregnant women may still feel strong movements along their sides or the lowest part of the abdomen, where the anterior placenta does not buffer kicks.
-As the baby grows larger and stronger, especially after 20 weeks of pregnancy and well into the third trimester, more of their movement may be felt through the placenta and abdomen.
+A placenta in front of the baby acts kind of like a cushion or shield between the growing baby and the abdomen, so the baby’s movements might feel softer or milder.
+A pregnant person may still feel strong movements along their sides or the lowest part of the abdomen, where the anterior placenta doesn’t act as a buffer.
+As the baby grows larger and stronger, more of their movement may be felt through the placenta and abdomen.

 Anterior placenta ultrasound